RutikYerunkar/AgentEval/README.md

 </tr>
 </table>

 > 🧠 **Why low scores are useful here:** these runs are not presented as benchmark wins.
-They demonstrate that AgentEval can recognize when a target AI service is confidently wrong, poorly grounded, incomplete, or irrelevant — and turn that behavior into structured engineering feedback.
+They demonstrate that AgentEval can recognize when a target AI service is confidently wrong, poorly grounded, incomplete, or irrelevant and turn that behavior into structured engineering feedback.

 **Example signal captured by the evaluator:** one response reached a weighted score of **0.75**, but was still classified as **FAIL** because the judge detected a **critical missing-information issue**.
-This is intentional: severe failures should not disappear behind a healthy-looking average.
+This is intentional: severe failures should not disappear behind a healthy looking average.

 ---